 Trouble is -- well, there's quite a lot of trouble with that, obviously, but let's just address the bloody matter at hand -- that idea was, and still is, massively flawed.

-The corona (hymen) isn't actually a "seal" at all for most women.
+The corona (hymen) isn't actually a "seal" at all for most people who have one.
 Rather, it's thin folds of membrane that wear away over time (due to hormones, vaginal discharges, menstrual periods, masturbation and/or general physical activity, as well as partnered sex), even for those who don't ever have intercourse at all.
 Some women are even born without hymens or with hymens whose appearance is such that you can't tell there's one there at all.

-For most women, in childhood, very small openings to that membrane start to form and get larger over time, which is why 12-year-old girls can have menstrual flow, even if they never had any kind of sex.
+For most people with coronas, in childhood, very small openings to that membrane start to form and get larger over time, which is why 12-year-old girls can have menstrual flow, even if they never had any kind of sex.
 If those openings didn't happen, that flow and other vaginal discharges would get trapped inside.
-That can happen: some women have resilient hymens, but that's rare, and also is a medical problem that requires a minor surgery (called a hymenectomy), not a normality.
+That can happen: some people have resilient hymens, but that's rare, and also is a medical problem that requires a minor surgery (called a hymenectomy), not a normality.